andrew2020wit/foreign-reader/README.md

 ## Mobile

 If screen width < 1000px then it is in mobile mode.
-Use double click (touch) to show pop-up dictionary.
+Use double click to show pop-up dictionary.

 Use customization to adjust font-size.

-At the moment I don't support the mobile version because I don't use it.

 ## Urls-tip